-[Editor’s Note: This article originally ran October 2017 but has been updated to reflect new information.
+[Editor’s Note: This article was previously published in December 2018 but has been updated to reflect new information.
 Each of the picks remains the same, as we believe they can still provide significant upside to come.]

-As we head into 2019, here are some of the best smart money stocks to buy that will finish out 2018 in style.
+As we head deeper into 2019, here are some of the best smart money stocks to buy.
 I set out to pinpoint the 10 smartest buys in the market right now.
 I wanted to find stocks that have a glowing future ahead — in both the short- and long-term.

 To do this, I turned to TipRanks’ innovative “Most Recommended Stocks” tool.
 Top-recommended stocks are selected based on a TipRanks’ developed formula, factoring in ratings made by the best-performing analysts.

 These are the analysts that have the highest success rate and average return.
 The best part is that you can order the results by upside potential — a crucial factor in assessing a stock’s growth potential.
 I also scanned the stocks to ensure that they have an overall ‘Strong Buy’ analyst consensus rating, making these stocks the smartest smart-money buys around.

 Now let’s take a closer look at the top 10 stock picks for what remains of 2018!

 I recommend keeping a close eye on U.S. health insurance giant UnitedHealth Group Inc (NYSE:UNH).
 The company is due to report revenue of nearly $250 billion this year.
 And over the last three months, UNH has received 16 back-to-back buy ratings from analysts.

 One of these analysts is Jefferies’ David Windley.
 He is ranked a very impressive No. 14 out of 4,669 analysts ranked by TipRanks.
 Windley reiterated his UNH buy rating three months ago with a $315 price target (17.9% upside from the current share price).